 Improved Gut Health

-Vitamin B6 is essential for creating red blood cells, which enhances oxygen transport throughout your body.
+Some of the B vitamins in yellow squash are essential for creating red blood cells, which enhances oxygen transport throughout your body.
 This, in turn, improves brain function and reduces fatigue because it prevents anemia symptoms such as weakness and shortness of breath (16).

 If you’ve mustered up the courage to crush your weight loss goal, let Betterme take the sting out of this demanding process.
 Our app will help you restructure your habits, remold your life and crank up your fitness results!

 Yellow squash is rich in vitamin C, a key nutrient for keeping your immune system healthy.
 This vitamin is essential for synthesizing collagen, which is necessary for the proper function of your muscles and blood vessels.
-Vitamin C also boosts iron absorption in your stomach, allowing you to fight off anemia more effectively (17).
+Vitamin C also boosts iron absorption in your digestive tract, allowing you to fight off anemia more effectively (17).

 Better Heart Health